Nik Storonsky: Personal life

-Storonskiy is married, with four children.
-He condemned the Russian invasion of Ukraine and renounced his Russian citizenship.
-In an open letter, he also pledged that Revolut will match for a limited time every donation made to the Red Cross in solidarity with victims of the war.
+Storonsky is married and has four children.

+In March 2022, Storonsky condemned the Russian invasion of Ukraine.
+In an open letter, he also pledged that Revolut would match, for a limited time, every donation made to the Red Cross in solidarity with the victims of the war.
+In late October 2022, The Telegraph reported that he had renounced his Russian citizenship earlier that year.

-His father, Nik Mironovich Storonskiy, is a Ukrainian-born physicist and engineer from Lviv.
-He graduated from the Moscow Institute of Physics and Technology and worked at VNIIGAZ, Gazprom's main scientific research centre for gas technologies, as a senior research fellow.
-Between 1999 and 2019, he served as deputy general director for science at Gazprom Promgaz, and in December 2019 became its CEO.
-In October 2022, he was placed under Ukrainian government sanctions in connection with Russia's invasion of Ukraine because the company is a wholly owned subsidiary of the Russian state-controlled gas giant Gazprom.
+His father, Nikolay Mironovich Storonsky, is a Ukrainian-born physicist and engineer from Lviv.
+He graduated from the Moscow Institute of Physics and Technology and worked as a senior research fellow at VNIIGAZ, Gazprom's principal scientific research centre for gas technologies.
+From 1999 to 2019, he served as deputy general director for science at Gazprom Promgaz, and in December 2019 he became its chief executive officer.

+He is a kite surfer and a mountaineer in his spare time.

-In 2019, Storonskiy purchased a residence in West London for about US$25 million.
-In October 2025, it was reported that he moved his residency from the UK to the United Arab Emirates.
+In 2019, Storonsky purchased a residence in West London for approximately US$25 million.